Our newspaper and magazine articles

 The heart-mind connection: Learning from and giving back to patients

-Nancy Butcher, a PhD candidate, along with Dr. Anne Bassett, introduce 22q11.2 Deletion Syndrome to students and researchers at the Institute of Medical Sciences (IMS) at the University of Toronto in the article "The heart-mind connection: Learning from and giving back to patients", published on May 20th, 2014 in the IMS Magazine.
+Nancy Butcher, a PhD candidate, along with Dr. Anne Bassett, introduce 22q11.2 Deletion Syndrome to students and researchers at the Institute of Medical Sciences (IMS) at the University of Toronto in the article “The heart-mind connection: Learning from and giving back to patients”, published on May 20th, 2014 on pages 19 to 21 of the IMS Magazine.
 They also highlight the clinical and research work being done at The Dalglish Family Hearts and Minds Clinic.

 How a new clinic offers a better approach to chronic care

-Our Clinic was featured in the article, How a new clinic offers a better approach to chronic care, on the Globe and Mail on December 11th, 2012, and the article was updated on May 16th, 2018.
+Our Clinic was featured in the article, How a new clinic offers a better approach to chronic care [PDF], on the Globe and Mail on December 11th, 2012, and the article was updated on May 16th, 2018.

 The article discusses patients’ and families’ frustrations at patchwork care and the challenges they face when navigating the health-care system.
 It emphasizes our Clinic’s focus on coordinated, multidisciplinary, and specialized care, which makes it a lot easier for individuals with 22q11.2 deletion syndrome.